Summer Hours are here!

 - By Bus: Ontario Northland buses travel to and from Cochrane daily.
-The trip takes roughly 13 hours.
+The trip from Toronto takes roughly 13 hours.

 - By Car: Cochrane is an eight hour drive north of Toronto and one hour northeast of Timmins.
 When entering the town of Cochrane from Highway 11, take the first right after the OPP Station (JR’s Bar & Grill is across the street on the left).
 Drury Park Road is an extension of 2nd St.

-Fully immerse yourself in what we do here at the Cochrane Polar Bear Habitat.
-With this experience you will get a look inside the bears food prep room, where they sleep, and a personal 1 on 1 experience with our animal care staff.
-To learn more or to book this experience click the title above.
+A backstage pass to what we do here at the Cochrane Polar Bear Habitat.
+With this experience you will get a look inside the bears food prep room, where they sleep, and a personal 1-on-1 experience with our animal care staff.
+To learn more or to book this experience, contact us.

-As part of our new customer experiences we will be offering the Photography Package.
-This will allow customers access to our walkway above the viewers building.
-From there they will have an uninterrupted view of Enclosure A allowing them to capture beautiful shots of the bears with nothing to block their lenses.
-To learn more or to book this experience click the title above.
+This will allow you access to our walkway above the viewing building.
+From there you will have an uninterrupted view of the Arctic Enclosure, allowing you to capture beautiful shots of the bears with nothing to block your lenses.
+To learn more or to book this experience, contact us.

 (only available in Summer)

-As part of our new experiences we will be giving you the opportunity to step into the shoes of a bear keeper!
-This experience may include a much closer look at training/feeding/zen sessions between the fence line, toy play between the fence line, and possibly even a training session from the walkway on top of the viewing centre.
-To learn more or to book this experience click the title above.
+Step into the shoes of a bearkeeper!
+This experience includes a much closer look at training/feeding/zen sessions between the fence line, toy play between the fence line, and even a training session from the walkway on top of the viewing building.
+To learn more or to book this experience, contact us.